 Consider what training attorneys in your jurisdiction who are routinely assigned to cases involving people with mental illness or ID receive or have related to these issues?
+Without training, what is the tendency to have implicit bias/preconceived perceptions play into how to work with and advise these clients.

 The same question applies to judges who handle these types of cases.
-What training have they had regarding serious mental illness and treatment, and IDD specific issues?
+What training have they had regarding serious mental illness and their treatment, IDD issues, and in cultural competence, trauma informed care, and implicit bias?

-The Statutory Professional Responsibility of Attorneys in Civil Commitment Cases
+The Statutory Professional Responsibility of Attorneys in Civil Commitment Cases inadequate representation caused the Legislature to strengthen the rights of patients."116

 The requirements set forth in section 574.004 of the Texas Health and Safety Code were the result of publicity surrounding the actions of some court-appointed lawyers who were not communicating with clients before hearings or were conducting group interviews with multiple clients.
-"The publicity surrounding such inappropriate and coproceptation caused the Legislature to strengthen the rights of patients."
+"The publicity surrounding such inappropriate and